Originally published on AllBusiness.com.

 If I could go back 13 years to when I first launched my marketing company, I would do things a little differently.
-Of course, I’ve learned a lot along my entrepreneurial journey, and am much savvier about running a business now than I was then.
+Of course, I’ve learned a lot along my entrepreneurial journey, and am much savvier about how to launch and grow your local business now than I was then.

 Recently, I launched a second business — a local craft workshop company — and was able to learn from my own wisdom gleaned from mistakes made with the first.
 May you also benefit from these tips so that you get to success even faster than I did!

 1. Invest in getting off on the right foot

 With my first business, I was reluctant to spend even a dime on anything related to my business if there was even the slightest possibility I could do it myself.
 But I have learned that just because you can DIY doesn’t mean you always should.

 Case in point: I designed my first website.
 And this was long before the days of easy-to-use website builder tools.
 So it looked like I, a non-graphic designer, created it.
 Nothing to write home about.
 I cringe at the memory.
 Now I use Wix and pay for the premium service to customize the site exactly how I need it.